Paulicianism: Origins and growth

 The sources indicate that most Paulician leaders were Armenians and the founder of the sect is said to have been an Armenian by the name of Constantine, who hailed from Mananalis, a community near Samosata.
-He studied the Gospels and Epistles, combined dualistic and Christian doctrines and, upon the basis of the former, vigorously opposed the formalism of the church.
-Regarding himself as having been called to restore the pure Christianity of Paul the Apostle, he adopted the name Silvanus (after one of Paul's disciples), and about 660, he founded his first congregation at Kibossa, Armenia.
+He studied the Gospels and Epistles, combined dualistic and Christian doctrines and vigorously opposed the formalism of the church.
+Regarding himself as having been called to restore the pure Christianity of Paul the Apostle, he adopted the name of Silvanus (one of Paul's disciples), and about 660, he founded his first congregation at Kibossa, Armenia.
 Twenty-seven years later, he was arrested by the Imperial authorities, tried for heresy and stoned to death.
 Simeon, the court official who executed the order, was himself converted, and adopting the name Titus, became Constantine's successor.
 He was burned to death, the punishment pronounced upon the Manichaeans, in 690.

 The adherents of the sect fled, with their new leader Paul at their head, to Episparis.
 He died in 715, leaving two sons, Gegnaesius (whom he had appointed his successor) and Theodore.
 The latter, giving out that he had received the Holy Ghost, protested against the leadership of Gegnaesius but was unsuccessful.
-Gegnaesius was taken to Constantinople, appeared before Emperor Leo I, was declared innocent of heresy and returned to Episparis, but, fearing danger, went with his adherents to Mananalis in Eastern Anatolia.
+Gegnaesius was taken to Constantinople, appeared before Emperor Leo III, was declared innocent of heresy and returned to Episparis, but, fearing danger, went with his adherents to Mananalis in Eastern Anatolia.
 His death (in 745) was the occasion of a division in the sect.

 In 747, Emperor Constantine V is reported to have moved a significant number of Paulicians from Eastern Anatolia to Thrace to strengthen the Bulgarian frontier, beginning the presence of the sect in Europe.
 Despite deportations and continued persecution the sect continued to grow, receiving additions from some of the iconoclasts.

 In the late eighth century, the Paulicians suffered a schism and split into two groupings; the Baanites (the old party) and the Sergites (the reformed sect).
 Sergius, the reformed leader, was a zealous and effective converter for his sect; he boasted that he had spread his Gospel "from East to West; from North to South".
 Sergius succeeded in supplanting Baanes, the leader of the old party, by 801 and was active for the next thirty-four years.
 His activity was the occasion of renewed persecutions on the part of Leo the Armenian.
 Upon the death of Sergius, the control of the sect was divided between several leaders.